 With their main focus on opening and offering this unique style of pizza in Downtown Fargo first, Todd and his friends got to work.
 Business was booming and the restaurant was busy.
 It wasn't soon after business began that they saw the potential to expand throughout the Fargo-Moorhead area and beyond.
 All they needed was the financial resources to continue their day-to-day operations as they looked into and invested in options that would allow them to expand and open new location.

 "We started off with a vision to just be in Downtown Fargo and do something there and it just kind of took off from there.
 So, we thought, how can we grow?"

-CDC team is really thorough.
+"The Dakota CDC (now Dakota Business Lending) team is really thorough.
 They want to understand your business and help figure out what makes sense.
 It was a good tool for us."